prettydiff/wisdom/performance_frontend.md

 When changes to the application are introduced you cannot help but be aware of disruptions to these duration baselines.
 Looking at the build tool I have some idea how many seconds it takes to compile the code, update documentation files, bundle assets, and a variety of other things.
 When I run the test automation I have an idea how long it takes, in fractions of a millisecond, for a user to request data through interaction and how long it takes put that data into the page.

+## Observations of Hardware
+Front end performance leverages three different kinds of hardware performance: CPU, memory, and GPU.
+The least important of these is generally CPU.
+CPU processes actual JavaScript instructions.
+The better optimized a given set of code becomes the lesser role instruction processing plays in performance as performance penalties are either eliminated or transferred to areas more challenging to optimize.

+Memory speed and GPU are generally of equal importance for load or generating artifacts to screen.
+Navigation of tree models, even incredibly large tree model data, almost exclusively belongs to memory operations.
+Earlier in this article, in the [Framework section](#frameworks), I provided a link to a [DOM performance test](https://jsbench.github.io/#b39045cacae8d8c4a3ec044e538533dc).
+Executing that performance test varies insignificantly by CPU speed and incredibly by memory speed.
+Although the CPU is quite a bit more powerful and faster in my desktop machine my laptop reports a greater than 50% faster DOM navigation speed because its memory is more than 50%.

+The speed with which a computer can access, navigate, and modify the DOM effects performance more than all other factors combined after page load is complete and is critically important during page load.
+Despite this my desktop computer reports nearly double page load speed compared to my laptop.
+The staggering difference in load speed, in this narrow case, is the result of GPU.
+The area I struggled with most to inadequately solve for page performance is with visual render of artifacts on screen.
+Modern browsers [pass visual rendering instructions directly to the GPU](https://helgeklein.com/blog/impact-gpu-acceleration-browser-cpu-usage/), which simultaneously decreases the importance of CPU speed in loading websites.

 ## Compound Effect On Humans
 Above I mentioned the nature of compound effects and second/third order consequences.